 EDD Teaching, Learning and Leadership

-Kathryn Perkins comes to FCI after over a decade with Uncommon Schools, a network of 54 schools serving over 20,000 students, where she most recently was Director of Strategy and Operations on the Curriculum & Assessment Team.
-Prior to that role, Kathryn was the Dean of Curriculum & Instruction, literacy teacher, and Teach for America corps member at one of Uncommon’s top performing middle schools.
+Kathryn comes to FCI after over a decade with Uncommon Schools, a network of 54 schools serving over 20,000 students.
+Here, she drove pace-setting student achievement in both school and network settings, most recently as Director of Strategy and Operations on the Curriculum & Assessment Team, where she helped direct network-wide curriculum, assessment, and professional learning efforts.
+Previously, Kathryn was a Dean of Instruction and literacy teacher at one of Uncommon’s top performing middle schools, which she joined during her time as a Teach for America corp member.

 Carlos Capellan